 - Emergency Dismissal: If the library needs to be evacuated or bad weather is moving in, we will call and email each camper’s contact and provide an update regarding pickup time.
 A staff member will wait with the children until they are safely picked up.

 Registration is secured when DCL receives completed registration forms, along with full payment for each session.
 Children are admitted to Camp at their designated session only after all required forms have been submitted and a parent or guardian has received a copy of Camp policies and procedures.

 Camp fees vary based on content and materials.
 Fees are subject to change.

-- Deposits, Cancellations and Refunds: Cancellations made up to three business days prior to Camp start will be eligible for a full refund, less a $50 cancellation fee.
-No refund is given for cancellation with fewer than three business days’ notice.
+- Deposits, Cancellations and Refunds: Cancellations made up to three business days prior to Camp start will be eligible for a full refund, minus a $25 service charge.
+No refund is given for cancellations with fewer than three business days’ notice.
 Full refund will be given if DCL cancels a Camp for any reason.
 In the event of a DCL-initiated cancellation, parents or guardians will be notified by email or phone.
 Parents wishing to withdraw a child from Camp should provide written notification via email.